 There are many options how to create and configure a project, such as what knowledge model or document template to use.
 Project templates are prepared projects by data stewards with possibly pre-selected knowledge models and document templates, they can have some pre-filled answers, comments and TODOs as well.

-So if there are any project templates created in our instance, we can use them to have a smoother start of our project.
+So creating such templates can be used by our researchers to have a smoother start of project.
 We just need to give our project a name and choose the project template from offered options.